 What Is Pink?
 Analysis

 By the fountain’s brink.

 In order to offset the ending color that is treated as boring and lonely, the rest of these lines are designed to showcase connection and unity that stem from other colors.
 With this in mind, not only does Rossetti offer things to represent the colors she notes, but she also pairs them with colors that are relatable.
 These pairings, however, are not listed in stanzas, though logically their representations could be divided in such a way.
 Through this decision to group all of the lines together, like one stanza, Rossetti has revealed the utmost level of unity possible.
 In regard to building the similarity concept for future differentiation, the choice is reasonable.

 For this series of lines, the colors that are described are “pink” and “red,” and both items that are connected to the colors are flowers—the “rose” and “poppy.”
-This choice of colors and representations contain a romantic feel in that items often given for gifts are noted for colors related to hearts and romance.
-There is a tenderness that can be inferred from the “rose” that is placed “[b]y the fountain’s brink” and something comforting about the “poppy” among “its barley bed” home, thus grounding the beginning moments of this poem in comfort and softness.
+This choice of colors and representations contains a romantic feel in those items often given for gifts that are noted for colors related to hearts and romance.
+There is a tenderness that can be inferred from the “rose” that is placed “[b]y the fountain’s brink” and something comforting about the “poppy” among “its barley bed” home, thus grounding the beginning moments of ‘What Is Pink?’ in comfort and softness.

 What is blue?
 The sky is blue

 What is white?
 A swan is white